jangdan/HIP/docs/understand/programming_model.rst

 The HIP programming model assumes two execution contexts.
 One is referred to as *host* while compute kernels execute on a *device*.
-These contexts have different capabilities, therefor slightly different rules apply.
+These contexts have different capabilities, therefore slightly different rules apply.
 The *host* execution is defined by the C++ abstract machine, while *device* execution follows the HIP model, primarily defined by SIMT.
 These execution contexts in code are signified by the ``__host__`` and ``__device__`` decorators.
 There are